St Patrick's, Carlow College: Partnership with Trinity College, Dublin

-Other recent public lectures such as "The Legacy of Vision: John Henry Newman's Idea of a University" by Dr Andrew Pierce (Trinity College) and "The Legacy of Vision: John Henry Newman's Idea of a University" by Prof. Patrica Casey (UCD/Mater Hospital).
+Other recent public lectures such as "The Legacy of Vision: John Henry Newman's Idea of a University" by Andrew Pierce (Trinity College) and "The Legacy of Vision: John Henry Newman's Idea of a University" by Patrica Casey (UCD/Mater Hospital).

-National Centre for Contemporary Art and the George Bernard Shaw Theatre
+National Centre for Contemporary Art and George Bernard Shaw Theatre

-In the spacious grounds of Carlow College is the unique National Centre for Contemporary Art and the George Bernard Shaw Theatre, which officially opened in 2009.
-The college generously donated a significant portion of its grounds to Carlow County Council to aid the project.
+In the grounds of Carlow College is the National Centre for Contemporary Art and the George Bernard Shaw Theatre, which officially opened in 2009.
+The college donated a significant portion of its grounds to Carlow County Council to aid the project.
 The opening of this centre coincides with a new entrance to the grounds of the college from the Old Dublin Road side of Carlow town.